Visiting mountain huts is an integral part of the hiking experience in Austria.

 When to Visit Austrian Mountain Huts

 Mountain Huts (Hütten) usually open up for the summer season in mid/late June.
 And, they typically close in mid/late September.
-Some huts may stay open until early/mid October.
+Some huts may stay open until early/mid October if the weather is stable.

 Mountain huts publish their opening dates on their websites.
 If the dates are not published, you can email the hut directly.